 Oregon and Washington get about 20 pages each, with just two pages for the whole of the Oregon Coast.
 The Olympic Peninsula manages three pages, including a short entry for the Olympic National Park, which shows the difficulty of covering a vast area like the western half of the USA in even 500 pages.

 If you’re only driving the Pacific Coast Highway then no, this isn’t the book for you.
-You’d be better off buying something like Lonely Planet’s Coastal California or the Frommer’s Guide to California, and their guides to Washington and Oregon as well, if you’re driving all the way.
+You’d be better off buying something like Lonely Planet’s Coastal California or our choice as best guide for a PCH road trip, the Moon Handbook to the Pacific Coast Highway.

 But if you’re doing a much bigger trip, maybe taking in Vegas and the Grand Canyon, or driving through the Rockies and planning trips to Alaska and Hawaii too, then this Green Guide to the USA West does take in everywhere that’s important.

 Most places have some recommendations of hotels and restaurants, and there’s good coverage of other organizations that can help you find somewhere to stay too.
 It’s a Jack of All Trades guide, if that’s what you want.